 Some target systems are less picky about data completeness than others.
 For instance, most traditional performance reporting systems need clean data to function.
 You need a system that cleans up and fills in data gaps.

 5. Functionality that uses the data you have

 Data is much more useful if the system uses notifications.
 Looks for notifications that are real-time and customizable.
 Look for reporting, secure data sharing & collaboration technologies.

 6. Advisor friendly pricing

 Cost can and should be a concern.
 Some advisors will cherry pick clients for this kind of ‘extravagant’ service.
 That approach introduces problems of its own.
 Treating some clients one way and others a different way adds complexity to operations.
 How do we decide which clients to offer it to?
 How do we make certain that other clients don’t hear about the services we only want to offer to a few?
 It’s a minefield.
 Clients who may not be the largest today are often the future of our business.
-The ones we want to grow, a great use of account aggregation.
+Giving it to the ones we want to grow, is a great use of account aggregation.

 Aggregation pricing should let you to offer aggregation as a standard.
 All your clients and select prospects get it.
 Look for charges by the client with no limit on the number of accounts per client.

 7. Highest available value

 The data is too valuable to just aggregate accounts.
 The system can help you fundamentally change the nature of your business.